Gengur123/Smash-Board/README.md

 ## Description

 This project is a single page website application that takes smash.gg API to create a better viewing experience for the players particating in a tournament.
 With features that can move players around in different columns to create a better player experience when going to larger and more noisier event.
+Players can easily find out whether or not they are going to be playing soon without having to ask the Tournament Organizers.

 ## Smash.gg API key
 - To get started using this application, you will need an API key.